Marigold mine: History

+An estimated 80 million tonnes of ore are processed from Marigold annually.
+Its record year for gold extraction was 2023, with 278,000 ounces extracted that year.
+On December 30, 2024, the five millionth ounce of gold was extracted from Marigold Mine—three million being while in SSR's ownership.
+Its depletion was estimated for the mid-2030s.

+Geology

 Gold mineralization at Marigold is finely disseminated within sedimentary and metasedimentary rocks, including limestone, siltstone, breccias, meta-basalts and quartzite.
 The mining operation comprises 11 open pits, eight waste rock stockpiles, three leach pads, two carbon-in-leach processing facilities and a carbon processing and refining facility.

 As of 31 December 2018, the mine had Proven and Probable Reserves of 201.5 million tonnes at an average gold grade of 0.47 g/t, for 3.3 million ounces of gold.
 An anticipated mine-life, as of June 2018, of over ten years was estimated based on current Mineral Reserves.

-The mine is located in northeastern Nevada, in eastern Humboldt County, 36 miles east of Winnemucca and four miles south of Valmy.
-The mine started production in 1989.
-The mine was owned 66.7% and 33.3% by Goldcorp Inc. and Barrick Gold respectively, until February 2014 when Barrick and Goldcorp sold the mine to Silver Standard Resources Inc. for $275 million.